sforstephan/ssc25/stationarity_analysis/stationarity_setup.md

 Where:
 - $\mu$: mean of the metric across runs
 - $\sigma$: standard deviation across runs
-- CV$: normalized dispersion of the output values
+- $CV$: normalized dispersion of the output values

 We track how the CV evolves as we increase the number of runs $n$, using the stabilized time window only.